Chapter 1: Symbols

 “And then?” urged Sarah.

 “I’m getting to it,” said Callie.
 “So there were these large spiraling symbols painted on the pool room wall in green and gold.
 They weren’t there before, but—”

 “I know,” said Sarah.
 “Remember that art competition that was going on last month?
 I’ve told you about it a bunch.
-I even entered it, but of course, my idea for the mural was turned down, and Gretchen Greenwald won.
+I even entered it, but of course my idea for the mural was turned down, and Gretchen Greenwald won.
 She’s totally the teacher’s pet, you know?
 She got the okay to paint those ugly symbols on the wall by the swimming pool,” explained Sarah.
-“I would have painted something cooler of course, like a skull and bones, or shark attack or something.
+“I would have painted something cooler, of course, like a skull and bones, or a shark attack or something.
 Oh well, I guess it was rigged from the get-go.”

-“When?
-What happened?” asked Sarah.
+“Then what happened?” asked Sarah.

 “At first that’s what I thought too, but then I noticed that the painted symbols on the wall were glowing!
-The strange light in the water suddenly changed course and came right at me!
+The strange light in the water suddenly changed course and came right at me!”

 It was Sarah’s turn to be silent on the other end.

 “I tried to get out of the way, but the light began to swirl around me and grow brighter and brighter until the entire pool was lit up by this swirling golden current!” rushed Callie.

 “What the heck was it?” exclaimed Sarah.